 Epilogue: Then and Now.

 The Jewish world has commemorated the failure of the Jewish revolts by mandating a series of rituals and fasts.
 Perpetuating the memory of the destruction was in the interest of both Jews and Christians.
-The Jews remembered that they would always be strangers in other countries and awaited repatriation.
+The Jews remembered that they would always be strangers in other countries, awaiting their longed-for return to the Promised Land.
 For Christians, the destruction was the ultimate proof of Christianity’s victory over Judaism.
 Since the establishment of the State of Israel, the memory of the destruction and the futility of the rebellions have occupied a significant place in internal Jewish and intra-Israeli discourse.
 The Epilogue examines how the Ninth of Av, the anniversary of the destruction of the Temple, has become a day dedicated to the political and ideological rifts in Israeli and Jewish society.